Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

   - `scripts\`
   - `XPMSE.esp`
 - Deactivate the old **XP32 Maximum Skeleton Special Extended** mod.
 > This is mainly a change to allow for the removal of RaceMenu but it’s a chance I’d make regardless as I don’t utilize XPMSSE to its full extent.
 If you want to change weapon positions and all that, you can leave this untouched.
-In a later update I’ll add the plugin to loadorder.txt for those who use it.

 ### [Simple Dual Sheath](https://www.nexusmods.com/skyrimspecialedition/mods/50049?tab=filess)
 #### Additional Instructions